neuroinformatics-unit/gsoc/GSoC-2025/movement Support for Kalman filters (Shruti Parmar).md

 Actively contributed to **Girlscript Summer of Code, Hacktoberfest, and Summer of Bitcoin**.

 - **Motivation: why this project?**
 - I'm really excited about the potential to improve motion tracking, especially in areas like robotics and biomechanics, where getting precise, real-time data is so important.
 The Movement package, with its focus on Kalman Filtering to handle noisy data, seems like the perfect place to apply my skills.
-I've spent time working on projects like Deepfake Detection, where I learned a lot about sequence modeling, and my Indian Sign Language Translation project, which involved real-time gesture recognition.
-These experiences really drove home how crucial accurate state estimation is.
-I'm genuinely looking forward to contributing to this open-source tool and helping to make motion tracking even better.
+Having worked on Deepfake Detection (ResNet + LSTM) and Indian Sign Language Translation **(Patent Granted)**, I’ve tackled complex data challenges.
+This project is a great opportunity to apply my skills while contributing to an impactful open-source tool.

 - **Match: why you?**
-- I have a strong background in state estimation and handling noisy data, making me a great fit for this project.
-My work on Deepfake Detection (ResNet + LSTM) and Indian Sign Language Translation (Patent Granted) involved real-time anomaly detection and data processing.
-Through open-source contributions (Girlscript Summer of Code, Hacktoberfest, Summer of Bitcoin), I’ve gained collaboration skills and have gained a base knowledge of time-series processing and noise reduction.
-My problem-solving mindset and commitment to open-source will help me contribute meaningfully to the Movement package.
+- I've tackled **Deepfake Detection (ResNet + LSTM) and ISL Translation, competed in **70+ hackathons**, winning multiple, including **2nd place at IIT Madras Guvi’s national hackathon**, **finalist at Eureka (IIT Bombay)**, and **9th in a national Data Engineering Hackathon**.
+Active in **GSSoC, Hacktoberfest, and Summer of Bitcoin**, I’m passionate about open-source and real-world solutions.

 - **Availability**
 My final exams are scheduled from May 21 to June 15, during which my availability may be slightly limited.
 However, I am committed to managing my time efficiently to ensure steady progress on the project.
 I will plan ahead, utilize my weekends effectively, and make up for any lost time before and after my exams to stay on track with the GSoC timeline.